 The air is extracted through the bathrooms and transported through the network of channels to the underside of two solar chimneys on the southwestern side of the building.
 The backwalls of both solar chimneys function as solar collectors that heat the cold air.
 The air is warmed up, causing upward thermal draught.
 The solar heat generated is harvested with the help of the heat exchanger and reused before the return air flow is blown out.

-The downward pressure in the climate cascade and the thermal draught in the solar chimneys ensure the air is recirculated throughout the building.
-Before the spent air is drained via the roof, the residual heat is removed from the return air by the heat exchanger to be reused by an air heat pump or heating tap water and storing it in the underground sources.
+The downward pressure in the climate cascade and the thermal draught in the solar chimneys ensure the air is circulated throughout the building.
+Before the spent air is drained via the roof, the residual heat is removed from the used air by a heat exchanger at the top which extracts and collects the heat from the air to be used by an air heat pump that produces hot water or stored under the hotel for reuse.